Artificial Sweeteners

 • Digestion: Mogrosides are not metabolized by the body and pass through the digestive system without being absorbed.
 They are excreted largely unchanged.

 • Toxicity: Monk fruit extract is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 It has been used for centuries in traditional Chinese medicine and has not been found to have carcinogenic or other harmful effects.
+No significant links to cognitive decline.

 • Common Foods: Monk fruit extract is found in various products, including beverages, sauces, desserts, and tabletop sweeteners.